khushn/carnd_p2/writeup.md

 #### 2. Exploratory visualization of the dataset

-The code for this step is contained in the third code cell of the IPython notebook.
+Code: 3rd code cell

 Here is an exploratory visualization of the data set.
+We show a random image, along with its label picked up from the dictionary of signs.

-It is a bar chart showing how the data ...
+(TBD: It is a bar chart showing how the data ...)

 ![alt text][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

 ####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+Preprocessing using normalization

+Code: 4th code cell

+I used normalization as a technique to preprocess.
+Because I wanted to bring the values in a range of 0 to 1 from 0 to 255.
+I used OpenCV's normalize function for the same.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after normalizing.

 ![alt text][image2]